beberlei/litecqrs-php/README.md

 dumb and only contain public properties.
 Using your IDE or editor functionality you can easily template them in no time.

-### EventStore and IdentityMap
+### Automtatic Event Publishing from IdentityMap

-You have to implement a mechanism to fill the ```IdentityMapInterface``` passed to the command bus.
-All aggregate root objects in this Identity Map will have their Events stored and published through the EventStore + EventMessageBus.
+You have to implement a mechanism to fill the ```IdentityMapInterface```.
+All aggregate root objects in this Identity Map will have their Events stored and published through EventMessageBus.
 All other events will be forgotten!

-Example: The Doctrine ORM Plugin has an EventListener that synchronizes objects into the CQRSList IdentityMap.
+Example: The Doctrine ORM Plugin has an implementation of the `IdentityMapInterface``.

 ### Command/Event Handler Proxies